 Open Your Bible

 1 Thessalonians 5:12-28, Psalm 105:1-6, Micah 6:8, Colossians 3:12-16

-If we are to rejoice always, that means our rejoicing cannot be dependant upon our circumstances.
-If we are praying constantly, that means we ought to be praying even when we feel that things are going well, like we’ve got everything under control.
-If we are giving thanks in everything, that means we’re thankful not just on Thanksgiving Day, but also when things don’t go the way we had planned.
+If we are to rejoice always, that means our rejoicing cannot be dependent upon our circumstances.
+If we are praying constantly, that means we ought to be praying even when we feel that things are going well or like we’ve got everything under control.
+If we are giving thanks in everything, that means we’re thankful not just on Thanksgiving Day but also when things don’t go the way we had planned.

 The foundation of a life of thanksgiving is seeing God for who He is.
 It is keeping our eyes fixed on Christ.
-When He is front and center, there is always abundant reason for thanksgiving.
+When He is front and center, there are always abundant reasons for thanksgiving.
 No circumstance or surprise, whether welcome or scary, is able to separate us from the love of God in Christ Jesus.